SteveLauC/Notes/database/CMU15-445-2022-fall/Lecture9_Index_Concurrency_Control.md

 We use Linear Probe Hashing to demo the Hash Table Latching, because it is simple and it is easy to make a simple structure concurrent.

-And, with Linear Probe Hashing, all threads will access the table in the same direction, deadlock is impossible to happen.
+And, with Linear Probe Hashing, **all threads will access the table in the same direction, deadlock is impossible to happen**.

 These are two modes you can use when implementing Hash Table Latching: